Hector Jiménez (soccer): Austin FC

 On December 21, 2020, Jiménez joined Austin FC as a free agent ahead of their inaugural season in 2021.
 He made his first start for Austin on May 15 against former club LA Galaxy, but was removed on a stretcher in the first half.
 His next appearance came on June 24, replacing injured right-back Nick Lima.
 Jiménez scored the final goal of Austin's 4–1 win over Portland Timbers on July 1, the club's first win at Q2 Stadium.

+Coaching career

+On January 8, 2025, it was announced that Jiménez had joined the coaching staff for Major League Soccer club Chicago Fire as an assistant coach.